Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Probing the Scenario with SGWB

-thereby connecting the observable strain spectrum to the intrinsic energy radiated by a single coalescence event at luminosity distance $D_L$.
 In Fig. \ref{fig:all_comparisons}, we show the comparison of the waveforms for different models.
 In case of $M_1/M_2 > 10^3$, the inspiral contributions dominate, and we adopt the waveform following from Finn $\&$ Thorne \cite{Finn:2000sy}.
 As shown in panels (E) and (F) of Fig. \ref{fig:all_comparisons}, this waveform matches very closely that of what we get from the numerical package \texttt{FastEMRIWaveforms}~\cite{Chua:2020stf, Katz:2021yft, Speri:2023jte, Chapman-Bird:2025xtd} assuming circular orbits.
 We discuss the waveforms for extreme-mass-ratio systems in section~\ref{sec:emri_probes} in greater detail.
 As we can see from Fig.~\ref{fig:all_comparisons} and~\ref{omega}, though as we approach more asymmetric mass ratio systems, the individual waveforms differ visibly between \texttt{IMRPhenomXAS} and \cite{Ajith:2009bn}, when we compare the combined contribution in the form of SGWB energy density spectrum, the results assuming the phenomenological form \cite{Ajith:2009bn} for all mass ratios (the dashed lines), and the more careful implementation of \texttt{IMRPhenomXAS} output for $M_1/M_2 < 10^3$ and EMRI waveform \cite{Finn:2000sy} for $M_1/M_2 > 10^3$ (the solid lines) have negligible difference.